jryans/interpose-experiments/README.md

   * Can be relaxed through further entitlements
   * Apps get a special app container directory to work with that only they can access
-* Deprecated sandboxing via profiles such as those in `/System/Library/Sandbox/Profiles/*`
+* Sandboxing via profiles (sometimes called "Seatbelt") such as those in `/System/Library/Sandbox/Profiles/*`
   * While this is marked as deprecated, it's far more powerful than the newer App Sandbox, and remains heavily used by macOS system components, browsers, etc.
+  * The newer App Sandbox makes use of this older system internally by applying the profile `/System/Library/Sandbox/Profiles/application.sb` during app startup
 * [Hardened Runtime][hr]
   * Blocks code injection, memory access, debugger access when signing option (`-o runtime`) set